DeejSm/example_fail-log_craftingDH/2019-04-20-week-3-fail-log.md

 deejsm@424106af759d:/home$

 Saturday restart again - will do a ck on pandoc -v, then upload from my desktop the workhistory file no problem pandoc and uploading desktop version.
 No problem getting into Nano.
 But cannot open the workhistory file as a file for editing.
-When I finally did get the text it was still in a new buffer which meant ctl-X, Y, enter did not work as it wanted a file name.
+When I finally did get the text, it was in a new buffer which meant ctl-X, Y, enter did not work as it wanted a file name.
 When I tried putting in a file name, message "permission denied".
 Have tried googling opening a file but no help found.
 And then I accidentally knocked myself out of the box so do not have the history of the keystrokes.
 Went back in and redid nano.
 I have to use the folder name ie home/name but the problem is that nano is opening the file in read only.
 Have sent a message directly to Sean Graham as this problem is not anything like the rest of the class is working on.

 In meantime go to exercise 3 and create repository hist3814o.
 Followed directions and I thought now that was nice and easy until I realized I could no longer see the fail-log.
 With some rooting about I found it.
 Will try to bring these fail logs into the hist repository.
 Can't see an easy way to clean up the repositories so I shall forget the housekeeping.
-At least done with module 2.
+At least done with module 1.

 *Module 2*
-Exercise 1 complete.
+Exercise 1 completed earlier.
 Starting Milligan's tutorial.
 All straightforward except that I am denied permission to access the index page of activehistories much less anything else.
 Did a history and tried to pipe it through as a file and denied permission to do that.
 In disgust hit quit, forgetting to at least copy and save in a word file on my desktop.
 Sent more emails to Sean Graham.
 I will try again tomorrow using a different laptop in case this is a problem with my system left over from last year's flame-out crash.
 Will also focus tomorrow on the annotations so likely will again not get through the exercises.